 To meet the moment and support our institutional partners, we’ve launched a phased accessibility initiative for 2025:

-Phase 1: Immediate Enhancements (April 2025 Completion)
+Phase 1: Immediate Enhancements (Completed)

 We’ve installed the Ally accessibility tool across our site.
 This user-friendly tool gives students control over their experience with features like: